akashGitAgni/android-starred-repositories/README.md

 - User can pull the recyclerview from top to update the recyclerview.

 Project contains some Unit tests and Instrumentation tests.
+Project is also set-up for proguard ,if we build a release build.